nrfconnect/sdk-nrf/doc/nrf/ug_radio_fem.rst

 Using FEM power models
 ----------------------

-When a protocol driver requests a given transmission power to be the output, MPSL splits the power into the following components: the SoC Power and the FEM gain.
+When a protocol driver requests a given transmission power to be output, MPSL splits the power into the following components: the SoC Power and the FEM gain.
 This gain is considered constant and accurate even if external conditions, such as temperature, might affect the effective gain achieved by the Front-End Module.

 To perform the split differently (for example, to compensate for external conditions), you can use a FEM power model, either using one of the built-in ones or providing your own custom model.